Staff

 Conservation Scientist - Ecologist

-Since joining MNFI, Aaron’s work focuses on natural community assessment as well as avian, bat, amphibian, and botany research, using his skills in GIS analysis, plant and bird identification, mist netting, acoustic bat monitoring, large mammal immobilization, grant writing and the ability to tolerate really bad field conditions.
-He grew up in a remote village in Sierra Leone, where his backyard bordered a forest that was his doorway to the natural world.
-He raised birds, primates, antelopes, and reptiles, which he released back into the wild.
-After earning a BS in Fisheries and Wildlife at Michigan State University, he returned to Sierra Leone to work in war relief efforts and coordinated the efforts of the international Cross River Gorilla research project in Nigeria.
+Since joining MNFI, Aaron’s work focuses on ecological assessment of natural communities throughout Michigan, in addition to ornithological surveys and research.
+He grew up in northern in Sierra Leone, where his backyard bordered a forest that was his doorway to the natural world which eventually him to pursue a degree in natural resources.
+After earning a BS in Fisheries and Wildlife at Michigan State University, he returned to Sierra Leone to work in war relief efforts shortly after which he went to Nigeria to facilitate the efforts of the Wildlife Conservation Society/Fauna and Flora International Cross River Gorilla project in Nigeria.
 He returned to the US to earn his MS in Tropical Ecology at the University of Miami, conducting research in Sierra Leone that helped establish the Loma Mountains National Park.
-An avid birder, he spends as much time as possible exploring and photographing the natural wonders of Michigan with his family.
+Outside of work he spends much of his time enjoying nature with his family and building acoustic guitars.

 Yu Man Lee

 Yu Man has conducted inventories, research, and monitoring to assess Michigan’s rare and declining animal species, particularly amphibians and reptiles, and their conservation needs since joining MNFI in 1997.
-Other focus areas include vernal pool mapping and monitoring, climate change vulnerability assessment, species distribution modeling, conservation planning, education and outreach, and community science.
+Other focus areas include vernal pool mapping and monitoring, climate change vulnerability assessment, conservation planning, education and outreach, and community science.
 Growing up in New York City, she was inspired by Jacques Cousteau TV specials to become a marine biologist, only to learn she gets terribly seasick.
 Changing to wildlife biology, she pursued a BS in Natural Resource Management at the University of Michigan and her MS in Wildlife Science from Oregon State University.
 Her motto, “See a need, fill a need,” is reflected in her work with public and private partners to increase knowledge about vernal pool status, ecology, and impact on forest health, which received a Community Partnership Award from MSU Extension’s Community and Natural Resources Development Association.
-When not handling venomous snakes or looking for fairy shrimp, she sits on many committees and enjoys supporting her kids in their activities.
+When not handling venomous snakes or looking for fairy shrimp, she sits on many committees and enjoys trying new recipes and spending time with family, friends, and her two dogs, Blizzy and Scooby.

 Jesse Lincoln